praepunctis/praepunctis/README.md

 My name's Kelly, and I like to make tea, bad puns, and new friends 🤙

 ## 🔭 I’m currently working on...
-- directing CruzHacks, the flagship hackathon of Santa Cruz
+- teaching computers how to write music
-- designing my third escape room
+- reading up on the science behind handpans
 - school :^)

 ## 🌱 I’m currently learning...
 - distributed systems
-- FPGA programming
+- logic design & FPGA programming
-- how to play the handpan!
+- Javascript

 <!--